sucataengine/sucata-docs/docs/references/sucata.events.md

 **parameters**

-- owner `string | Entity` - The entity owner of the handler (can be an entity table or entity ID)
+- owner `number | Entity` - The entity owner of the handler (can be an entity table or entity ID)
 - name `string` - The name of the event
 - callback `function` - The function to call when the event is emitted